-O. Was there anything of the nature of anti-Government or anti-European feeling between the 30th, March and 6th, April.
+Q. Was there anything of the nature of anti-Government or anti-European feeling between the 30th, March and 6th, April.

-A. There was a good deal-I cannot say anti-European but

-it was anti-Government.
+A. There was a good deal--I cannot say anti-European but it was anti-Government.

-- Q. Am I to understand that this was the feeling of the crowd? - A. Well, as far as I can interpret their feelings from their actions. - Q. Will you kindly say 2 or 3 sentences as to what was said?
+Q. Am I to understand that this was the feeling of the crowd?

+A. Well, as far as I can interpret their feelings from their actions.

+Q. Will you kindly say 2 or 3 sentences as to what was said?

 A. I have not come armed with extracts.
-Somebody said the

-British are like monkeys.
+Somebody said the British are like monkeys.

-Q. Supposing one dislikes a certain action of the Government or certain act passed by Government and he wants to have it repealed: he agitates for it: and if he tells in his speech this action of the Government is wrong, would you call this agitation anti-British or anti-Government?
+Q. Supposing one dislikes a certain action of the Government or certain act passed by Government and he wants to have it repealed : he agitates tor it : and if he tells in his speech this action of the Government is wrong, would you call this agitation anti-British or anti-Government ?

-A. You will see that from the actual extracts that will be

-placed before you,
+A. You will see that from the actual extracts that will be placed before you,

-O. You had seen those extracts: so I want to have it from
+O. You had seen those extracts : so I want to have it froma stat in the sublex data tagents all addition of the you.

-you.

-You will see the cartoons : one of which was a black serpent and it was said this was the reward which the people got for all their services in the war.
+A. You will see the cartoons : one of which was a black serpent and it was said this was the reward which the people got for all their services in the war.

-O. Do you think it was confined to Amritsar alone or that

-feeling was shared by people all over India?
+O Do you think it was confined to Amritsar alone or that feeling was shared by people all over India ?